SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 This guide offers responses to frequently asked questions regarding the Sumo Logic UI redesign project, which involves transitioning from the current Classic UI to the upcoming New UI.

 <details>
-<summary><strong>Q:</strong> What's being launched?</summary>
+<summary><strong>Q:</strong> What is being launched?</summary>

-We are excited to introduce the Sumo Logic Unified Experience, also known as Project Kanso, inspired by the Japanese principle of simplicity and clutter elimination.
+We are excited to introduce the Sumo Logic Unified Experience, internally known as Project Kanso, inspired by the Japanese principle of simplicity and clutter elimination.
 This initiative integrates the capabilities of our Log Analytics, Cloud SIEM, and Cloud SOAR into a unified navigation system.
 Alongside this integration, we have implemented several user interface enhancements to make all Sumo Logic features more accessible and user-friendly.
 </details>